 Where to rent: Sunset Marina and Resort

 Boaters are drawn to Shuswap Lake by its beauty and seclusion.
-Shuswap, about 280 miles from Vancouver, is located in a region known for its recreational lakeshore communities, such as the tourist town of Salmon Arm, where there are many beaches, marinas, and the longest wooden wharf in North America.
+Shuswap, about 280 miles from Vancouver, is in a region known for its recreational lakeshore communities, such as the tourist town of Salmon Arm, where there are many beaches, marinas, and the longest wooden wharf in North America.

 Where to rent: Twin Anchors Marina

 Just outside the sprawling city of Atlanta is Georgia's largest lake, drawing houseboaters with its natural beauty.
 Lake Lanier offers hundreds of islands to explore and nearly 700 miles of tree-covered shoreline.
 LanierWorld, a beach and waterpark, is also a popular attraction among boaters.

 Sure, it's possible to admire the cliffs here from the shore, but exploring the landscape of this canyon lake via houseboat is far more intriguing, thanks to the lake's narrow width, which averages 0.22 miles and accentuates the towering cliffs.
 The lake, about 150 miles from Portland, has 75 miles of shoreline and is also known for its trout fishing.